piccolomo/plotext/readme/notes.md

 ## Install

-Here is how:
+Here are the terminal commands to install `plotext` on your machine:

 - `pip install plotext` for normal installation and  `pip install plotext --upgrade` to upgrade to the latest PyPi version.

 - `pip install "plotext[image]"` to install the optional dependency necessary for **image plotting** (including GIFs).

-- `pip install "plotext[video]"` to install the optional dependencies necessary for **video rendering**, which will also allow to plot images,.
+- `pip install "plotext[video]"` to install the optional dependencies necessary for **video rendering**, which will also allow to plot images.

 - `pip install "plotext[completion]"` to allow TAB completion in the [command line tool](https://github.com/piccolomo/plotext/blob/master/readme/utilities.md#command-line-tool).

 - The optional packages are `pillow` (for image plotting), `opencv-python` (for video rendering), `ffpyplayer` (to stream audio), `pafy` and `youtube-dl` (to stream YouTube), `shtab` (for TAB completion).

-- `pip install git+https://github.com/piccolomo/plotext`, to install the [GitHub version](https://github.com/piccolomo/plotext), if more updated and you feel courageous,
+- `pip install git+https://github.com/piccolomo/plotext`, to install the [GitHub version](https://github.com/piccolomo/plotext), if more updated and you feel courageous:

   - `pip install "plotext[image] @ git+https://github.com/piccolomo/plotext.git"` to include image plotting dependencies,
   - `pip install "plotext[video] @ git+https://github.com/piccolomo/plotext.git"` to include video plotting dependencies,